DarthDomino/Personal-Safety-Manual/README.md

 If you get emails notifying you to verify your account, DO NOT IGNORE IT.

-Only allow contacts to search you and crank up any other security/privacy settings you see, always.
+Do not allow anyone to search for you by Phone Number or Email Address, username ONLY and crank up any other security/privacy settings you see, always.

 ### Mac